Become a Medical Transcriptionist in New York - NY

 How to Become a Medical Transcriptionist in New York

-- Once you have decided, research programs for medical transcription training in New York.
+- Once you have decided, research programs for medical transcription education in New York.
 They are available at a variety of locations, including trade schools, community colleges, colleges and universities, and online.
 The one qualification your program must have is that it is approved by and accredited by the main accrediting bodies of medical transcriptionists, which are the American Health Information Management Association (AHIMA) and the Association for Healthcare Documentation Integrity (AHDI).
-Approved training programs can be found at www.ahdionline.org/EducationTraining/Training/ApprovedMedicalTranscriptionEducationPrograms/tabid/251/Default.aspx.
+Approved programs can be found at www.ahdionline.org/EducationTraining/Training/ApprovedMedicalTranscriptionEducationPrograms/tabid/251/Default.aspx.

 - Now that you are an RMT, you are ready to apply for Level 1 RMT positions in the settings described in Step 4.

 - Work as an RMT for a minimum of two years before taking the exam to earn your status as a Certified Medical Transcriptionist (CMT).
 This is not mandatory for medical transcriptionists in the state of New York.
 However, becoming certified will allow you to apply for Level 2 medical transcriptionist positions, working in varied medical specialties and possibly earning more money, and open up more possibilities for you to be able to work from home.